ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 }

 ```
-## Store the Keystore password in Windows Credential Manager and retrieve the password during Spring Boot Application startup
+## Store the Keystore password in Windows Credential Manager

 Instead of hardcoding the keystore password inside the Java class or in Spring Boot Configuration, there is a better and more secure way to manage the password and retrieve it using Windows Credential Manager.
-Use this command to store the keystore password in Credential Manager
+Use this command to store the keystore password in Credential Manager.
 ```
 cmdkey /generic:KEYSTORE_PASSWORD /user:ngbsn /pass:password
 ```
 This stores the password in Windows Credential Manager using account of Logged-In user.
 The Java application has to be run as the Logged-In user to be able to access the Windows Credential.
-Let's change our main class to retrieve this password during startup
+Let's change our main class to retrieve this password during application startup.

 ```java
 @SpringBootApplication